-We are now ready to move the finished ÒHello WorldÓ application from our development environment to a productive setup.
-The simplest option to move our application into the ôvildÕ is to use the Export Scout Project wizard provided by the Scout SDK.
-Using the default settings, the export wizard produces two WAR files.
-[20: Web application ARchive (WAR): http://en.wikipedia.org/wiki/WAR\file\format\%28Sun%29] that contain the complete Scout server and the desktop and mobile client applications.
+We are now ready to move the Hello World application from our development environment to a productive setup.
+The simplest option to move our application into the 'wild' is to build it using Maven.
+This produces two WAR files [14: Web application ARchive (WAR): http://en.wikipedia.org/wiki/WAR file format %28Sun%29].